Be clear about purpose and collection

 Sometimes agencies collect different kinds of personal information for different purposes but through a single collection channel and into a single location.
 In other situations, an agency might use different collection channels but collate all the information into a single repository or output, such as a spreadsheet.

 If there are different audiences or groups within the agency who have different access needs in relation to the different kinds of personal information, having it all compiled into a single location, repository or output could result in some staff having access to personal information they don’t need to see and which, therefore, they should not see.
 This could also be contrary to the Privacy Act's IPP5 (Storage and security of personal information).
-Under IPP5, agencies need to ensure that personal information they hold is protected by reasonable security safeguards "against access, use, modification, or disclosure, except with the authority of the agency that holds the information".
+Under IPP5, agencies need to ensure that personal information they hold is protected by reasonable security safeguards "against access, use, modification, or disclosure that is not authorised by the agency".

 In this kind of situation, part of the method for achieving the outcomes, i.e., the means for collecting and collating the information, may be inappropriate and need to be reconsidered.
 In the social sector this can be particularly important because service users can get understandably worried about too many or the wrong people having access to their personal information.
 They shouldn’t have to worry about this and, if agencies can provide comfort to them about that, then all the better.

 Context matters because it influences how people might feel about a collection or use of their personal information for particular purposes or how much information is collected, and that, in turn, may affect their wellbeing.
 It also affects the kinds of checks and balances an agency may decide to work through before collecting, using or sharing personal information for a particular purpose, especially if there's any risk that collecting, using or sharing personal information in the manner proposed could do, or be perceived to do, more harm than good.